MesserLab/SLiM/simd_benchmarks/README.md

 This directory contains benchmark scripts used during the development of SIMD optimizations for SLiM.
 These files are provided for internal development use and are **not used in the build of SLiM**.

-Also contained here are helper scripts and documentation for generating the SLEEF inline headers used for SIMD math functions.

 ## Contents

 - **`run_benchmarks.sh`** - Shell script that builds SLiM with and without SIMD, runs both benchmark scripts, and reports speedup comparisons.